Mexico 'optimistic' of reaching deal with U.S. on sugar trade row

-LAGO DE MORENO MEXICO (Reuters) - Mexico is optimistic an agreement can be reached this week to settle a sugar trade dispute with the United States, the country’s top trade official said on Wednesday, only days before the window for negotiations closes.
+LAGO DE MORENO, MEXICO, Oct 22 (Reuters) - Mexico is optimistic an agreement can be reached this week to settle a sugar trade dispute with the United States, the country’s top trade official said on Wednesday, only days before the window for negotiations closes.

 “Without a doubt, Mexico is optimistic that we can finish the negotiations with the Americans because if there isn’t a negotiated solution it will ... hurt all of us,” Mexican Economy Minister Ildefonso Guajardo said while in western Mexico for the opening of a factory.